intel/nauta/docs/installation-and-configuration/README.md

 1. Configure Nauta's configuration file to tell it about proxies, network quirks and filesystem preferences
 1. Run the installation script

-This process will create a Kubernetes cluster, all the docker files you need to run Tensorflow, Jupyter, Tensorboard, Horovod, and more, install the Nauta server-side application on your new Kubernetes cluster, and start the whole thing running.
+This process will create a Kubernetes cluster, all the docker files you need to run Tensorflow, Jupyter, Tensorboard, Horovod,  install the Nauta server-side application on your new Kubernetes cluster, and start the whole thing running.
 This is a lot of stuff, so it takes some time (we know! we're working on making it faster and simpler, please bear with us).

 # Document Flow
 This guide consists of the following main topics, in order: